EPM-RD-NETLAB/.NET-Framework-modules/M2. Basic Coding in C#/README.md

 [LINQPad 5](https://github.com/EPM-RD-NETLAB/.NET-Framework-modules/tree/master/M2.%20Basic%20Coding%20in%20C%23/Samples/LINQPad%205)

 ## Tasks
+**Objective:**
-**Objective.** *Introduction to Array and String types; Implementation of search and sort algorithms.*
+- *introduction to Array and String types;*
+- *learning searching and sorting algorithms.*
   1. Two integer signed numbers and two positions of bits i and j (i <j) are given.
 Implement an algorithm for inserting one number into another so that the second number occupies the position from bit j to bit i (bits are numbered from right to left).
-  2. Implement a recursive algorithm for finding the maximum element in unsorted array.
+  2. Implement a recursive algorithm for searching the maximum element in unsorted array.
   3. Given an array of integers.
-Find in the array and return an index n for which the sum of the elements to the left of it is equal to the sum of the elements on the right.
-If such an index does not return null (-1).
+Find and return an index n for which the sum of the elements to the left of it is equal to the sum of the elements on the right.
+If such an index does not return null (or -1).
   4. Two strings include only characters from 'a' to 'z', return a concatenated alphabetized string, excluding duplicate characters.